Preshna10/padel_shot_classification_system/README.md

 Download Model from Google Drive

-###Challenges Faced
+### Challenges Faced

-1.Ball Detection Gaps
+ 1. Ball Detection Gaps

-YOLOv8n (COCO) detects sports balls but padel balls are small and fast
+   - YOLOv8n (COCO) detects sports balls but padel balls are small and fast

-Solution: Lowered confidence threshold to 0.40 and used closest ball to player
+   - Solution: Lowered confidence threshold to 0.40 and used closest ball to player

-Player ID Switching
+ 2. Player ID Switching

-2.When players cross paths, IDs would swap
+   - When players cross paths, IDs would swap

-Solution: Built IoU + Hungarian Algorithm tracker with temporal consistency
+   - Solution: Built IoU + Hungarian Algorithm tracker with temporal consistency

      bonus to keep IDs stable

-False Shot Detection
+3. False Shot Detection

-3.Ball passing near a player without a hit was triggering shots
+    - Ball passing near a player without a hit was triggering shots

-Solution: Added 20-frame cooldown between shots and 200px distance threshold
+    - Solution: Added 20-frame cooldown between shots and 200px distance threshold

-No Padel-Specific Dataset
+4. No Padel-Specific Dataset

-4.No labeled padel dataset available for fine-tuning
+   - No labeled padel dataset available for fine-tuning

-Solution: Used COCO pretrained YOLOv8n which detects persons,
+   - Solution: Used COCO pretrained YOLOv8n which detects persons,

      sports balls, and tennis rackets — close enough for a working prototype

-###Improvements I Would Make
+### Improvements I Would Make

-Fine-tune YOLO on padel-specific data for much better ball and racket detection
+  1. Fine-tune YOLO on padel-specific data for much better ball and racket detection

-Use pose estimation (MediaPipe) to classify shots by arm angle, not just ball position — much more accurate
+  2. Use pose estimation (MediaPipe) to classify shots by arm angle, not just ball position — much more accurate

-Audio analysis — racket hit makes a distinct sound, could use it as a trigger for shot detection
+  3. Audio analysis — racket hit makes a distinct sound, could use it as a trigger for shot detection

-Player identification using jersey color or number detection
+  4. Player identification using jersey color or number detection

-Court homography — map player positions to a 2D court top-view for shot direction tracking
+  5. Court homography — map player positions to a 2D court top-view for shot direction tracking

-Real-time inference — optimize with ONNX or TensorRT for live video
+  6. Real-time inference — optimize with ONNX or TensorRT for live video

-faced, and what you would improve — which is exactly what they are evaluating. 🎯